Huihao-Xing/Real-Time-Localized-Image-Enhancement-via-YOLOv8-and-Lightweight-Super-Resolution-Model/README.md

   - python mainx2.py to run a complete version of video enhancement deployment with 2 times the pixels
   - python mainx2.py to run a complete version of video enhancement deployment with 4 times the pixels

-5.(OPTIONAL) Customizing YOLO segmentation model
+5. (OPTIONAL) Customizing YOLO segmentation model
   - To customize a yolo model, prepare a dataset with the original, label it using the label tool
   - Generate a yolo file using mask.py to convert label pictures to a file that yolo can read